-25. Tecumseh's War (1811) The leader of an alliance of several Native American tribes, Tecumseh led resistance to white settlement in the Indiana Territory culminating in the Battle of Tippecanoe.
-His alliance with the British helped precipitate the War of 1812.
+25. Tecumseh's War (1811) - The leader of an alliance of several Native American tribes, Tecumseh led resistance to white settlement in the Indiana Territory culminating in the Battle of Tippecanoe.
+This war, and Tecumseh's alliance with the British, helped precipitate the War of 1812.

-26. War of 1812 Naval Campaign (1812) Naval battles in the Great Lakes and along the Atlantic Coast helped secure victory over the British in what some call "America's Second War of Independence."
-Symbols of national pride from these campaigns include "Old Ironsides" (the USS Constitution) and the "Start Spangled Banner."
+26. WAR OF 1812 NAVAL CAMPAIGN (1812) - Naval battles in the Great Lakes and along the Atlantic Coast helped secure victory over the British in what is sometimes called "America's Second War of Independence."
+Commodore Oliver Hazard Perry is remembered as "the hero of Lake Erie," and symbols of national pride from these campaigns include "Old Ironsides" (the USS Constitution) and the "Star Spangled Banner," written during the British attack on Fort McHenry in Baltimore harbor.

-27. Battle of New Orleans (1812) In the last battle of the War of 1812 American forces led by Gen. Andrew Jackson defeated a much larger British force commanded by Gen. Pakenham.
-A treaty ending the war had already been signed, but the heroic defense of the city of New Orleans provides enduring stories and images of determination, faith and bravery.
+27. Battle of New Orleans (1815) - In the last battle of the War of 1812, American forces led by General Andrew Jackson defeated a much larger British force commanded by General Pakenham.
+A treaty ending the war had already been signed, but the heroic defense of the city of New Orleans provided enduring stories and images of determination, faith and bravery.
+General Jackson, the Battle's hero, went on to serve two terms as President of the United States.